ANCPLabOldenburg/megqc_documentation/extra/gqi.md

 # Global Quality Index (GQI)

 MEGqc computes a single overall estimate of data quality for each subject.
+You can find the following figure (PNG plot) within the summary reports:

+<img src="../static/gqi/gqi_1.png" alt="gqi" width="500px" align="center">

  The GQI works as a **penalization system:**

-<img src="../static/gqi/gqi_1.png" alt="gqi" width="500px" align="center">

 ```{admonition} Explanation of the penalization system
 :class: tip